apache/drill/_docs/query/query-complex/001-sample-donuts.md

 title: "Sample Data: Donuts"
 parent: "Querying Complex Data"
 ---
-The complex data queries use sample `donuts.json` and `moredonuts.json` files.
+The complex data queries use the sample `donuts.json` file.
+To download this file, go to [Drill test resources](https://github.com/apache/drill/tree/master/exec/java-exec/src/test/resources) page, locate donuts.json in the list of files, and download it.
+For example, on the Mac right-click the five, select Save Link As, and then click Save.

 Here is the single complete "record" (`0001`) from the `donuts.json `file.
 In terms of Drill query processing, this record is equivalent to a single record in a table.